 She also was a panelist for the student-organized April 24 discussion, “Climate Change and Coronavirus,” during which she talked about the role the media plays in how we view the existential threats of climate change and COVID-19.
 As part of the Environmental Humanities and Social Transformation Colloquium sponsored by PEI, Subramanian talked about the importance of sharing and appreciating individual stories and perspectives on an increasingly crowded and imperiled planet.

-Subramanian is scheduled to deliver the PEI Faculty Seminar, “Eco-Swarāj: Can India Achieve Environmental Self-Rule?”
+Subramanian delivered the PEI Faculty Seminar, “Eco-Swarāj: Can India Achieve Environmental Self-Rule?”
 Sept.
 15, 2020.